mlswg/mls-architecture/draft-ietf-mls-architecture.md

 that the DS will accept.

 Given these risks, it is effectively impossible for a strongly consistent DS to know with absolute certainty when it is safe to update its internal state.
-Nonetheless, there are some simple mechanisms that can mitigate these risks.
-For example, having the DS wait to update its state until it gets confirmation of acceptance from a quorum of members provides some protection against buggy clients.
 It is up to the designers and operators of a DS to ensure that sufficient mechanisms are in place to address these risks.

 ### Eventually Consistent